vr4

 we can finish up our session logically!

-local errands to run...
-I won't forget about you!!!
+a minute to show up, I won't forget about you!!!

 • I cannot promise you your full session time if you are late.